-The Signs and Struggles of Aspergers in Women
+The Signs and Struggles of Autism in Women

-The following guide will teach you how to spot the signs of Asperger’s in women.
-If you notice these signs, you can help someone you know to get the help they need to live strong and able.
+The following guide will teach you how to spot the signs of Autism in women.
+If you notice these signs, you can help someone you know get the help they need.

 An Aversion to the Social Norm

-Girls and women with Asperger’s often seem unconnected, unconcerned, or even repelled by what is considered normal in their peer group.
-In general, females with Asperger’s have difficulty figuring out what is socially acceptable and why.
+Girls and women with Autism often seem unconnected, unconcerned, or even repelled by what is considered normal in their peer group.
+In general, females with Autism have difficulty figuring out what is socially acceptable and why.
 As a result, they may avoid trying to figure it out altogether.

 Things that are fashionable and feminine hold no appeal for them.
 For example, they're more likely to choose outfits based on how they feel as opposed to how they look.